Kids 20-inch and 24-inch Mountain Bikes

-Our resident kid bike testers have had the chance to ride some pretty amazing mountain bikes over the past few months.
+Our resident kid bike testers have had the chance to ride some pretty amazing kids mountain bikes over the past few months.
 While each bike has been able to create smiles for miles, each one definitely stands out for a specific type of riding.
 From differences in geometry, to weight and price, kids’ mountain bikes are certainly not one-size-fits-all.
-Based on our experiences, here’s are our favorite mountain bikes for different type of riding and riders.
+Based on our experiences, here are our favorite kids 20 inch mountain bikes and kids 24 inch mountain bikes for different types of riding and riders.

 What about Trek, Specialized, Trailcraft, Spawn, etc.?
 Although there are many great options available at your local bike shop and online, we are firm believers of doing true head-to-head tests and not simply comparing specs, especially when it comes to kids.
 We compiled this list based on bikes we have seen and personally put to the test.
 So while there are plenty more bikes available (and we put many of them on our master comparison chart at the bottom of this page), you can rest assured that the bikes listed below are tried and true and really to roll.